Three deaths in the country’s west come as Nato claims it is facilitating talks between Taliban and Karzai’s government.

 “These have mostly been unofficial after contact was initiated, countryman to countryman talks.
 But now is the time for us to begin to talk with the Taliban at a fixed address and with a more open agenda to tell us how to bring peace to Afghanistan and Pakistan.”

-The Taliban has always publicly denied that its leaders are in talks, and on Wednesday the group again denied it is holding peace talks with the Afghan government.
+The Taliban has publicly denied that its leaders are in talks, and on Wednesday the group again denied it is holding peace talks with the Afghan government.

 In a statement the Taliban said that Karzai’s claims that such talks are being held are “baseless propaganda”.